osmphp/admin/docs/05-specifications/02-reflection.md

 ### meta.abstract

-Osm Admin knows every tiny details about your application objects and properties.
+Osm Admin knows every tiny detail about your application objects and properties.
 And you can, too, using reflection.

+***Status**.
+This specification is a work in progress.*